 Nonviolent action, to be effective, needs to limit any potential or actual harm to the opponent - or to anyone else.
 In a common form of confrontation, peaceful protesters are met by police, who may use force against the protesters, such as beatings with batons or firing of tear gas.
 This, to many observers, seems an obvious injustice: it is widely seen as unfair to use violence against peaceful protesters.
-However, if even a few protesters use violence themselves - for example by hitting police with sticks this transforms the interaction from violence-versusnonviolence to violence-versus-violence, and suddenly the police violence seems less objectionable.
-Even when the protester violence is far less, it can change perceptions about the injustice involved.
+However, if even a few protesters use violence themselves - for example by hitting police with sticks - this transforms the interaction from violence-versus-nonviolence to violence-versus-violence, and suddenly the police violence is far less, it can change perceptions about the injustice involved.